electrickite/shibboleth/README.md

 ### User login ###

-  * shibboleth.force_ssl: Force URLs to use the HTTPS scheme for SSL encryption.
-WARNING: Do not turn off this setting unless you understand the implications.
-Shibboleth offers very little security without using SSL.
-  * shibboleth.login_text: Text for the Shibboleth link on the manager login form

-### Miscelaneous ###

   * shibboleth.allow_auth: Allow MODX users to authenticate with Shibboleth
   * shibboleth.force_shib: Force MODX users to authenticate with Shibboleth.
     Prevents normal MODX password login.
 This could lock users out of the site if the IdP is unavailable
-  * shibboleth.handler: ID of the resource containing the Shibboleth handler snippet
+  * shibboleth.handler: ID of the resource containing the Shibboleth handler snippet or the full URL of the handler script
   * shibboleth.create_users: Create MODX user accounts for Shibboleth users
   * shibboleth.group_rules: Group mapping rules, one per line.
     `GroupName RoleName attribute value1 value2 value3 ...`
   * shibboleth.transform_snippet: Name of the username transform snippet

+### Miscelaneous ###

+  * shibboleth.force_ssl: Force URLs to use the HTTPS scheme for SSL encryption.
+WARNING: Do not turn off this setting unless you understand the implications.
+Shibboleth offers very little security without using SSL.
+  * shibboleth.login_text: Text for the Shibboleth link on the manager login form

 Helper Snippets
 ---------------

-Several convenience snippets are provided that can be used to gather information from the Shibboleth session.
+Several convenience snippets can be used to gather information from the Shibboleth session.

 ###ShibAuth